F5Networks/f5-cloud-failover-extension/docs/userguide/faq.rst

 **Does Cloud Failover Extension support AWS Same-AZ failover?**

 Cloud Failover Extension does not currently support AWS Same-AZ.
 Same AZ failover is still provided by the original functionality built-in to BIG-IP VE AWS image.
-See the |releases| section on GitHub to keep up to date with CF features and enhancements.
+See the |releases| section on GitHub to keep up to date with CFE features and enhancements.

 |